Configure an HTTPS virtual server to accept HTTP traffic

 add lb vserver <name> <serviceType> -redirectFromPort <port | *> -httpsRedirectUrl <URL>

-To configure HTTP to HTTPS redirect by using the NetScaler GUI
+Configure HTTP to HTTPS redirect by using the GUI

 - Navigate to Traffic Management > Load Balancing > Virtual Servers.